 This intelligence and clandestine operations apparatus gave the movement disproportionate power in some respects, allowing it to maintain a state of siege during the conflict, to systematically eliminate even Tamil politicians and public figures critical of the LTTE, or to play kingmakers among the Sri Lankan politicos, especially in 1994 when a candidate considered to be a hardliner against the movement was assassinated to facilitate the victory of Chandrika Kumaratunga, who advocated holding talks with the organization.
 Operationally and tactically, intelligence in all its forms was seen as an integral part of the maneuver and was often at the root of the Tigers’ most significant successes, thus becoming a force multiplier to compensate for their numerical inferiority.
 For a long time, the National Intelligence Service and the Military Intelligence Service activities were facilitated by the relative ability of Sri Lanka’s many intelligence and security services to coordinate effectively.

 The shadow war, however, was far from always turning to the LTTE’s advantage.
 After Rajiv Gandhi’s assassination, India’s RAW initiated a covert operation to destabilize the movement, seeking to take control of it through an alliance with its number two, Mathaya (aka of Gopalaswamy Mahendrarajah).
 While Mathaya was gradually trying to build an autonomous power base at the heart of the LTTE, the RAW infiltrated its own agents in insurgent-controlled territories intending to gather as much intelligence as possible on the one hand and prepare for the assassination of Velupillai Prabhakaran on the other.
 Mathaya was then to succeed him, resulting in a takeover of the LTTE by New Delhi.
 The Indians, however, made a mistake in leaving an LTTE activist imprisoned in Tamil Nadu and sent to infiltrate the LTTE by RAW to northern Sri Lanka via Colombo, which drew suspicion from the National Intelligence Service`s counterintelligence unit.
 The movement’s SIGINT teams later intercepted a radio message from Mathaya to RAW.
-He gave them information about the MV Ahat, a cargo ship chartered by the Tigers, intercepted in the following days by the Indian navy.
+He transmitted information to RAW about the MV Ahat, a cargo ship chartered by the Tigers, which was intercepted in the following days by the Indian navy.